9034725985/puppeteer-page-metrics/readme.md

 ## For https://stagepcna.znodedev.com/en-us/product/womens-copperbay-roots73-fz-hoody-tm98734:

-Total load time is 1.595 seconds
+Total load time is 4.69 seconds

-NaN% of CSS is unused, 0 total stylesheets
+93% of CSS is unused, 19 total stylesheets

 60% of JS is unused